CursosAlbertoBasalo/puppeteer_ts/README.md

-# muon
+# Puppeteer TS

-A metrics collector and smoke test runner based on Puppeteer, Lighthouse and Jest
+A TypeScript app using Puppeteer and LightHouse

-> Clone or fork to use like a template for creating yours.
+> Based on a more _real life_ example [muon](https://github.com/AtomicBuilders/muon)

 ## Puppeteer and Lighthouse